Breadcrumb

 Cholesterol and triglyceride testing is done:

-- As part of a routine physical examination to screen for a lipid disorder.
+- As part of a routine physical examination to screen for high cholesterol and high triglycerides.

-- If you have unusual symptoms, such as yellow fatty deposits in the skin (xanthomas), which may be caused by a rare genetic disease that causes very high cholesterol levels.
+- If you have unusual symptoms, such as yellow fatty deposits in the skin (xanthomas).
+These symptoms may be caused by a genetic disease that causes very high cholesterol levels.

 How To Prepare

-- If your doctor tells you to fast before your test, do not eat or drink anything except water for 9 to 12 hours before having your blood drawn.
-Usually, you are allowed to take your medicines with water the morning of the test.
-Fasting is not always necessary, but it may be recommended.
+- Your doctor may ask you to not eat or drink anything except water for 9 to 14 hours before the tests.
+In most cases, you can take your medicines with water the morning of the test.

-- Do not drink alcohol or exercise strenuously before the test.
+- Do not drink alcohol for 24 hours before the tests.

 How It Is Done